HL7/davinci-ra/input/pagecontent/guidance-ra-coding-gap-report-generation.md

 The $ra.coding-gaps operation will always return one [Parameters](https://www.hl7.org/fhir/parameters.html) whether the `subject` is a single patient or a group of patients.
 Risk Adjustment Coding Gap Report Bundle for a patient is in a `Parameters.parameter` element.
 A Risk Adjustment Coding Gap Report Bundle contains the Risk Adjustment Coding Gap Reports for the same patient.
 For example, if a Group has 10 valid patients, then a Parameters will contain 10 `Parameters.parameter` elements, with each `Parameters.parameter` for a unique patient.
 Detailed documentation and conformance statements are listed on the page for [$ra.coding-gaps].

---start here add [Risk Adjustement Coding Gap Original DetectedIssue]
+--start here add [Risk Adjustement Coding Gap Original DetectedIssue] review examples

 An example workflow of a Client calls the [$ra.coding-gaps] operation to request risk adjustment coding gap reports for a single patient is shown below in Figure 3-1.